material-motion/material-motion/specifications/motion-family.md

 SystemAnimationPerformer: Performer {
   func addPlan(plan) {
-    // Register the plan's active state with the runtime token = self.willStart()
+    // Allow the runtime to know when the plan is active token = self.willStart()
     plan.addCompletionHandler {
       self.didEnd(token)